 The Families Will Fall

-Two stories play out in the graphic novel and tie together as the story approaches its climax.
+Two stories play out in the graphic novel and tie together as the plot approaches its climax.
 One story, set in the late 1800’s follows the patriarchs of Gotham’s old, prominent families—including the Waynes and Cobblepots—as they contract two ambitious young engineers to reshape Gotham’s skyline into a modern city to be the wonder of the world.
 After some astonishing architectural successes, they begin to meet with other business conflicts and building disasters that suggest sabotage and treachery among Gotham’s elite and their genius builders, putting all their dreams for a better future in jeopardy.

 In the present, the new Batman, Dick Grayson, struggles to live up to the standards set by Bruce Wayne in his long run as the Dark Knight.
 The pressure only increases as someone calling himself “the Architect” is targeting all of Gotham’s historic buildings and engineering marvels with explosives, threatening to destroy the legacies of the city’s founding families.
 Dick tries to not only defend the city but also safeguard the public heirlooms of his oldest friend’s family.
-That these site constitute a public legacy to spirit of progress and philanthropy only increases the stakes for Grayson.
-Similarly, Damian Wayne sees these attacks as a personal assault, but he also contends with the fact that, as Robin, he may have neither the leadership nor the crime-fighting skills necessary to stop the Architect.
+That these sites constitute a public legacy to spirit of progress and philanthropy only increases the stakes for Grayson.
+Similarly, Damian Wayne sees these attacks as a personal assault, and he contends with the fact that, as Robin, he may have neither the leadership nor the crime-fighting skills necessary to stop the Architect.
 As Batman and Robin race to uncover the identity of the Architect to prevent his explosive rampage, the future and past of Gotham collide.

 Key to the City